DASHBOARDS / Payfactors

 Prototypes that sold the product before it existed and survived the acquisition.

-At an early-stage startup, design isn't just UX — it's product strategy made visible.
+At an early-stage startup, design isn't just UX, it's product strategy made visible.
 The Axure prototypes weren't throwaway artifacts.
 They closed stakeholders, gave engineering a build reference, and after PayScale acquired Payfactors, QuickPrice continued running at scale across the combined platform.

-"Being the first UX designer means every pattern you establish becomes the product's design language.
-There's no system to inherit — you build the one that ships."
+Being the first UX designer means every pattern you establish becomes the product's design language.
+No system to inherit.
+You build the one that ships.

 PROTOTYPE